 As part of the library’s Core Collection, this invaluable resource is available to researchers without an appointment when they visit the library.
 Please note that unpublished scripts may not be photocopied.

-To find screenplays in the Core Collection, search the Library Catalog.
+To find screenplays in the Core Collection, search the Academy Collections.